FluffyMono/FluffyMono/README.md

 - 👋 Hi, I’m @FluffyMono
-- 👀 I’m interested in communication tool for family(ex: as a bridge for a son and their grand-parents).
+- 👀 I’m interested in
 - 🌱 I’m currently learning ...
 Ruby!
-- 💞️ I’m looking to collaborate on ... an ULX(User LIFE! experience)-based project.
+- 💞️ I’m looking to collaborate on
 - 😄 Pronouns: ...
 Fluffy Mono!
 Mono.
 - ⚡ Fun fact: ...
-Looking for a co-developer(s) of my bland-new project!
+Looking for
-- - 📫 How to reach me ...
-Just leave comments!
+- - 📫 How to reach me

 <!---
 FluffyMono/FluffyMono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.